szadedyurina/vae_serve/README.md

 <li> Train model

 Upload [notebook](https://github.com/zvezdysima/vae_serve/blob/main/vae_celeba.ipynb) to any server with GPU available and gdrive connected and just run all the cells.
-Generated samples are displayed in the notebooks, as well as model weights saved and LPIPS metric calcualted.
+Generated samples are displayed in the notebooks, as well as model weights saved and LPIPS metric calculated.
 </ol>

 ## Model description